 2 System overview

-QZSS is a space-based, all-weather, continuous radionavigation, positioning and time-transfer system which provides interoperable signals for GPS (L1, L2 and L5), and an experimental signal having a higher data rate message.
+QZSS is a space-based, all-weather, continuous radionavigation, positioning and time-transfer system which provides interoperable signals for GPS (L1, L2 and L5), and an augmentation signal having a higher data rate message (L6).

-The system operates on the principle of passive triangulation.
+The system operates on the principle of passive trilateration.
 A QZSS user receiver set first measures the pseudo-ranges, the pseudo-range rates or the delta pseudo-ranges to at least four satellites, and computes the satellites’ positions, velocities and time offsets of their clocks to the reference time-frame by the use of the received ephemeris and clock correction parameters.
 It then determines the three-dimensional user position and velocity in a Cartesian Earth-centred, Earth-fixed (ECEF) International Terrestrial Reference Frame (ITRF) coordinate system, and the user clock offset to the reference time-frame.

 3 System segments